 People trying to discover the truth about God should take a hard look at Jesus before looking anywhere else.
 While that may sound like a bold assertion in and of itself, it really isn’t when you consider that every major religious movement considers Jesus to be an important religious figure.
 Every religion makes some effort to account for His existence and teaching.
-Even secular scholars are interested in the life of Jesus—for example, the recently debuted CNN series, Finding Jesus, explores the person of Jesus from a historical perspective.
+Even secular scholars are interested in the life of Jesus—for example, the CNN series, Finding Jesus, explores the person of Jesus from a historical perspective.

 This ought to give seekers a reason to pause and consider the life of Jesus seriously.